 Michigan State then survived a harrowing moment when Cousins fumbled deep in Spartan territory.
 Offensive lineman Dan France fell on the ball with 42 seconds left.

-Michigan State's last drive appeared to stall at the Wisconsin 44, but the Spartans had time for one more play — one that will go down in Michigan State history, right next to Little Giants.
+The drive appeared to stall at the Wisconsin 44, but the Spartans had time for one more play — one that will go down in Michigan State history along with last year's fake field that beat Notre Dame in another extraordinary night game at Spartan Stadium.